 - Help your children by taking care of your own mental health: According to Harvard’s infographic,“What Is COVID-19?
 And How Does It Relate to Child Development?” when adults feel better they are better at connecting with their children, which reduces stress within the household.
 One way to reduce stress is to just breathe...

 - Take a moment to breathe:Harvard’s Center on the Developing Child asserts that “taking a minute to close your eyes and breathe in and out can also help [with stress].
 That’s because slow breathing tells your body’s stress system to ease up a bit.
 This can help you respond better at even the most difficult times.”

 - Track the amount of social time spent with children:Dr. Phillips from the New York Times article recommends that parents can spend more time socially engaging with their children.
 “Ideally, that time will not only be at the end of the day, when everyone is tired,” says Dr. Phillips.
 So, social interaction can be incorporated into children’s daily routines.

 - Practice “Serve and Return,” which is when adolescent children serve up a chance to interact with them that you return the favor and have a small interaction.
 This helps with child development especially at younger ages.

-It’s learning to adapt and be okay that results in wellness, not whether you’re in the 87th percentile for math this year.
+Right now, learning to adapt and to be "okay" that results into wellness, not whether your child is in the 87th percentile for math this year.
 Children will learn adaptation from their parents during this time.
 That’s the Pinwheel recommendation as the primary place to focus!